CHP probes new bars' cluster

 “I am worried about those unknown, unlinked cases in the community (that could) signify there is a community transmission.

-“So that’s why besides tracing all the contacts and putting them under quarantine for early detection of asymptomatic cases, I think the community has to participate in adopting social distancing to prevent further transmission of the disease in the community.”
+“So that is why besides tracing all the contacts and putting them under quarantine for early detection of asymptomatic cases, I think the community has to participate in adopting social distancing to prevent further transmission of the disease in the community.”

+Altogether, the centre is investigating 59 additional confirmed COVID-19 cases, taking the number of confirmed cases to 641 in Hong Kong so far.

+The new cases involve 30 males and 29 females aged between 11 and 77.

 For information and health advice on COVID-19, visit the Government's dedicated webpage.